 The LBW program has also been adapted for use by residents who live on or near urban lakes and storm water ponds.
-We offer consultations for urban residents and the publication, Living Near Urban Lakes: Your Guide to Everyday Living in Urban Lake Communities will help you think about water in ways you may never have considered before.
-Contact at email@example.com if you’re interested in a consultation and check out our online store to purchase a copy.
-Contact us if you’re interested in purchasing your own copy of Living Near Urban Lakes.
+We also offer consultations for urban residents and the publication, Living Near Urban Lakes: Your Guide to Everyday Living in Urban Lake Communities will help you think about water in ways you may never have considered before.
+Check out our online store to purchase a copy.
+Contact us if you’re interested in a consultation.

 On June 4, 2015, environmental leaders from across the province gathered in Edmonton for the announcement of the 24th annual Emerald Awards.
 Presented by the Alberta Emerald Foundation, these uniquely-Albertan awards showcase environmental excellence in nine cross-sectoral categories.
 Nature Alberta was honored to receive the 2015 Emerald Challenge Award: WATER for the Living by Water program.
 We also offer our congratulations to fellow award recipient in this category Trout Unlimited Canada for their Yellow Fish Road program.
 Check out the video.

 In 1970, six natural history clubs joined together to form the Federation of Alberta Naturalists.
 Today, this same organization, now known as Nature Alberta serves a membership of over 40 clubs and represents thousands of individuals across the province.
 These individuals share a passion for natural history.